vedph/cadmus-itinera-rdf/person-mappings.md

 Here (2) grants the URI's uniqueness, and (1+3) its friendliness.

 Also, this node is the subject of a **triple** telling that the person is a CIDOC-CRM _E21 person_.

+## Historical Events Part

+Other than the person itself, Itinera maps its [events](events.md).
+The events connected to a person are the backbone of his/her bio.

+The general mappings for events apply, using the person-specific thesaurus entries for event types and their related entities.